 How does Digital Rupee Work?

-The e-R would be a digital token that stands in for money.
+The e-R would take the shape of a digital token that stands in for money.
 It will be disseminated through middlemen, i.e., banks, and printed in the same denominations as coins and paper money.

-According to the RBI, users can conduct transactions with e-R using a digital wallet provided by the participating banks and kept on mobile phones and other devices.
+According to the RBI, users will be able to conduct transactions with e-R using a digital wallet provided by the participating banks and kept on mobile phones and other devices.

 Both person-to-person (P2P) and person-to-merchant transactions are possible (P2M).
-QR codes displayed at the business location can be used to make payments to the merchant.
+QR codes that are displayed at the business location can be used to make payments to the merchant.